shakebugs/shake-docs/docs/android/screens/home-screen.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-> *Home screen* is the central part of the Shake user interface.
+>Home screen is a central part of the Shake user interface.

 ## Introduction

-Home screen acts as a feedback center designed to elegantly interoperate with the Shake [Users](android/users/introduction.md) feature.
+It's designed to interoperate with Shake's [Users](android/users/introduction.md) module.
-If you registered your *User* with Shake, all of their tickets will be listed here.
+If you register your users with Shake, their tickets (user feedback and crash reports) will be listed here.

-Tickets visible in the table represent the uploaded tickets that are synced with the *Shake dashboard*.
-*Pending uploads* will be displayed as the greyed out version of the regular, uploaded ticket.

-The top portion of the screen consists of introductory message and the *Submit new ticket* action.

 <img
   alt="Home screen"